alexandregama/golang-tutorials/README.md

 - 14 - [Interfaces in Go](https://blog.hackingcode.io/go-language-tutorial-interfaces-in-go)
 - 15 - [Concurrency with Goroutines in Go](https://blog.hackingcode.io/go-language-tutorial-concurrency-goroutines-in-go)
 - 16 - [Concurrency with Goroutines and Channel in Go](https://blog.hackingcode.io/go-language-tutorial-concurrency-goroutine-channel-in-go)

+I hope it could be useful to you :)